jacoblee93/personallm/README.md

 When prompted with something like `Allow unauthenticated invocations to [personallm] (y/N)?`, you should respond with `y`.
 The internal proxy will handle authentication, and we want our endpoint to be reachable from anywhere for ease of use.

-Note that deployments are quite slow since model weights are bundled directly into the Dockerfile - expect this step to take around 20 minutes.
+Note that deployments are quite slow since model weights are bundled directly into the Dockerfile - expect this step to take upwards of 20 minutes.
 Once it finishes, your terminal should print a `Service URL`, and that's it!
 You now have a personal, private LLM inference endpoint!

 ## 💪 Trying it out